 by Dr. Bill Rawls

-Early in my career practicing OBGYN, I became aware of a subset of patients who suffered from a condition called interstitial cystitis (IC), sometimes referred to as painful bladder syndrome (PBS).
-People with interstitial cystitis feel like they have a bladder infection that never goes away.
+Early in my career practicing OBGYN, I became aware of a subset of patients who suffered from interstitial cystitis (IC), sometimes referred to as painful bladder syndrome (PBS).
+People with IC feel like they have a bladder infection that never goes away.

-They describe symptoms like debilitating pain and intense urinary frequency and urgency, which don’t respond to antibiotics, and urine cultures are typically negative.
-Because IC patients are often treated repeatedly with antibiotics, however, they frequently end up having chronic urinary tract infections with antibiotic-resistant bacteria induced by taking the antibiotics.
+They describe symptoms like debilitating pain and intense urinary frequency and urgency, which doesn’t respond to antibiotics, and urine cultures are typically negative.
+Because IC patients are often treated repeatedly with antibiotics, however, they may end up having chronic urinary tract infections with antibiotic-resistant bacteria induced by taking the antibiotics.

-The condition occurs more often in women than men at a 5:1 ratio, and it can occur in children, too.
+Between 2.7% to 6.5% of women and approximately 2.3% to 4.6% of men in the United States have symptoms consistent with IC.
+The condition occurs more often in women than men at a 5:1 ratio, and it can happen in children, too.
 The two most recognized subtypes of IC include: